sinuhepop/meta/README.md

 **META** brings Java to a new level using mainly *APT processors* and adding some *functional programming* capabilities.
 Well, maybe some day it will...

-Features:
+**Features:**

- - [] Metamodel representing all members of a class, which can be accessed statically
+ - Metamodel representing all members of a class
+   - Static access
- - [] Complex class member hierarchy
+   - Complex member hierarchy
- - [] Persistent collections
+ - Persistent collections
    - List, Vector, Tree, Map, Set
    - Implementing functional programming methods (map, filter, fold)
- - [x] Immutability check
+ - Immutability check
- - [] Interface extraction
+ - Interface extraction
- - [] Definition of constructors and static methods on interfaces and classes, which subclasses must implement
+ - Definition of constructors and static methods on interfaces and classes, which subclasses must implement
- - [] Warning when overriding or implementing a method without @Override
+ - Warning when overriding or implementing a method without @Override
- - [] Warning on use of static mutable fields
+ - Warning on use of static mutable fields
- - [] And much more...
+ - And much more...

 Try it with Maven: